 What I didn’t like: I though that Becky and Jacob fell in love unrealistically quick and Jacob acted way too familiar with her.
 It was only a day or two after they met that he was calling her Bex, and not too many more when he reached across the table for her hand.
 He often did things like wink at her.
 I would think that since she was an unwed mother, her parents would have protected her more from instant male attention, even if it was from an Amish man (one whom they barely knew).

 I was also disappointed that most Englischers in the story were evil and worldly.
 The story felt a little imbalance in that so few were trustworthy.
 It also seemed like Becky’s annoying former Englisch beau had a habit of showing up at McDonalds every time she was there.
 Incidents similar to that made the story a little too predictable.

-About the Author Laura Hilton graduated with a business degree from Ozarka Technical College in Melbourne, Arkansas.
+Laura Hilton graduated with a business degree from Ozarka Technical College in Melbourne, Arkansas.
 A member of the American Christian Fiction Writers, she is a professional book reviewer for the Christian market, with more than a thousand reviews published on the Web.
 Prior to Patchwork Dreams, she published two novels with Treble Heart Books: Hot Chocolate and Shadows of the Past, as well as several devotionals.
 Laura and her husband, Steve, have five children, whom Laura homeschools.
 The family makes their home in Arkansas.
 To learn more about Laura, read her reviews, and find out about her upcoming releases, visit her blog.